 "Cooking for Older People" recipe book order form - this book is provided free to those who attend Senior Chef but it is also available to purchase from Christchurch.

-Senior Chef is run in Otago, Canterbury and Whangarei.
+Senior Chef is run in Canterbury.
 For more information and to find out how to join a course go to www.seniorchef.co.nz

 Some popular websites for cooking are the following: